junxit/us-congress-bills-117/bill.md

   >       - **(iv)** $80,000,000 for fiscal year 2025; and
   >       - **(v)** $90,000,000 for fiscal year 2026.
   > - **(h)** *Accelerator and detector upgrades* The Director shall upgrade accelerator facilities and detectors, as necessary and appropriate, to increase beam power, sustain high reliability, and improve precision measurement to advance the highest priority particle physics research programs.
 In carrying out facility upgrades, the Director shall continue to work with international partners, when appropriate and in the United States’ interest, to leverage investments and expertise in critical technologies to help build and upgrade accelerator and detector facilities in the United States.
-  > - **(i)** *Accelerator and detector research and development* As part of the program described in subsection (a), the Director shall carry out research and development in particle beam physics, accelerator science and technology, and particle and radiation detection with relevance to the specific needs of the High Energy Physics program, in coordination with the Accelerator Research and Development program authorized in section 311.
+  > - **(i)** *Accelerator and detector research and development* As part of the program described in subsection (b), the Director shall carry out research and development in particle beam physics, accelerator science and technology, and particle and radiation detection with relevance to the specific needs of the High Energy Physics program, in coordination with the Accelerator Research and Development program authorized in section 310.
   > - **(j)** *Underground science* The Director shall—
   >   - **(1)** support an underground science program consistent with the missions of the Department and the scientific needs of the High Energy Physics program, including those articulated in the most recent report of the Particle Physics Project Prioritization Panel of the High Energy Physics Advisory Panel, that leverages the capabilities of relevant underground science and engineering facilities; and
-  >   - **(2)** carry out a competitive grant program to award scientists and engineers at institutions of higher education, nonprofit institutions, and national laboratories to conduct research in underground science and engineering.
+  >   - **(2)** carry out a competitive grant program to award scientists and engineers at institutions of higher education, nonprofit institutions, and National Laboratories to conduct research in underground science and engineering.
   > - **(k)** *Authorization of appropriations* There are authorized to be appropriated to the Secretary to carry out the activities described in this section—
   >   - **(1)** $1,355,690,000 for fiscal year 2022;
   >   - **(2)** $1,517,628,300 for fiscal year 2023;